poanetwork/token-wizard/README.md

 4. Then click **Verify and publish** button.

 You can verify other contracts:
 - `SafeMathLibExt`.
 Unique.
-The example of verified [SafeMathLibExt is here](https://kovan.etherscan.io/address/0x58cfad3f53a86ebeaab117a5436aaf948d4be3cb#code)
+The example of verified [SafeMathLibExt is here](https://kovan.etherscan.io/address/0x58cfad3f53a86ebeaab117a5436aaf948d4be3cb#code).
 - `MintedTokenCappedCrowdsaleExt`.
 The crowdsale contract for a tier.
 One crowdsale may have multiple tiers.
 By default there is one tier.
 The example of verified [MintedTokenCappedCrowdsaleExt is here](https://kovan.etherscan.io/address/0x1c1e2efd273210ba642b07db36580d4b45550968#code).
 - `CrowdsaleTokenExt`.
 The token contract.
 Unique.
 The example of verified [CrowdsaleTokenExt is here](https://kovan.etherscan.io/address/0xd791d3bcafb29014b37956105315f15e2481b331#code).
 - `FlatPricingExt`.
 The pricing strategy contract.
 Each tier has one pricing strategy contract.
 The example of verified [FlatPricingExt is here](https://kovan.etherscan.io/address/0x47832db4fc8b296acec4b5bc008b42797b9bf702#code).
 - `NullFinalizeAgentExt`.
 The finalize agent contract for every tier that is not the last.
 If you have n tiers, there will be n-1 `NullFinalizeAgentExt` contract.
 Thus, it is used only with multiple tiers crowdsale.
+The example of verified [NullFinalizeAgentExt is here](https://kovan.etherscan.io/address/0x4706E44874361A3288E2233e8FB4b30369cC3e4b#code).
 - `ReservedTokensFinalizeAgent`.
 The finalize agent contract of the last tier.
 Unique.
 Only last finalize agent is used to finalize the crowdsale for all tiers.
 The example of verified [ReservedTokensFinalizeAgent is here](https://kovan.etherscan.io/address/0x032b4c44f1729eb0ccc673682463e3f4763aaade#code).

 Therefore, for a simple crowdsale contract with one tier you should verify 5 contracts.
 For a crowdsale with n-tiers you should verify 3n+2 contracts on Etherscan.